wbamberg/idl-reference/docs/nsIServerSocket.md

 The listener will be passed a reference to an already connected socket
 transport (nsISocketTransport).
 See below for more details.

-@param aListener
-       The listener to be notified when client connections are accepted.

 #### Parameters ####